 - Inclusion of CCU in addition to CCS in Annex I. All technologies relevant to Carbon Capture should be covered by the Act, in particular, Direct Air Carbon Capture (DACC)Carbon capture will play a key role in achieving net-zero CO2 emissions in 2050 as it allows both the production of Power to Liquid SAF (an alternative to biomass-based SAF) through Carbon Capture Usage (CCU) and carbon offsetting through Carbon Capture Storage (CCS)..

 - The Green Deal Industrial Plan, either through the Net Zero Industry Act or the EU Sovereignty Fund, should develop a sizeable financial SAF incentivisation scheme that can match the US IRA and similar legislation abroad.
 This would provide the much-needed financial “carrot” to the “stick” that is the ambitious blending mandates of the ReFuel EU Aviation legislation that would ensure that Europe is not once more falling behind on key net-zero technology.

 - SAF market developments should be labelled as Important Projects of Common European Interest (IPCEI) – to strengthen coordination between Member States in research and development.
 IPCEIs in the field of hydrogen should continue and be further facilitated.

-- Energy Taxation Directive: The proposed review of the Energy Taxation Directive (ETD- as part of the July 2021 Fit for 55 package, would consider the totality of the impact to the US IRA.
+- Energy Taxation Directive: The proposed review of the Energy Taxation Directive (ETD- as part of the July 2021 Fit for 55 packages, would consider the totality of the impact on the US IRA.
 The ETD reform would implement a tax on all aviation fuels including biogenic SAF (HEFA), which could increase the price of SAF and reduce its attractiveness.